Tool and die maker: Job description

-Traditionally, working from engineering drawings developed by the toolmaker, engineers or technologists, tool makers lay out the design on the raw material (usually metal), then cut it to size and shape using manually controlled machine tools (such as lathes, milling machines, grinding machines, and jig grinders), power tools (such as die grinders and rotary tools), and hand tools (such as files and honing stones).
+Working from engineering drawings developed by the toolmaker, engineers or technologists, tool makers lay out the design on the raw material (usually metal), then cut it to size and shape using manually controlled machine tools (such as lathes, milling machines, grinding machines, and jig grinders), power tools (such as die grinders and rotary tools), and hand tools (such as files and honing stones).

-Art and science (specifically, applied science) are thoroughly intermixed in their work, as they also are in engineering.
+Art and science (specifically, applied science) are thoroughly intermixed in their work, since they're also in engineering.

 Manufacturing engineers and tool and die makers often work in close consultation as part of a manufacturing engineering team.
 There is often turnover between the careers, as one person may end up working in both at different times of their life, depending on the turns of their particular educational and career path.
 There was no codified difference between them during the 19th century and earlier parts of the 20th century; it was only after World War II that engineering became a regulated profession exclusively defined by a university or college engineering degree.
 Both careers require some level of talent in both artistic/artisanal/creative areas and math-and-science areas.

 Since the advent of computing in the manufacturing fields (including CNC, CAD, CAM, and other computer-aided technologies), tool and die makers have increasingly added IT skills to their daily work.
 Today's tool and die makers are generally required to have all of the traditional skills plus substantial digital skills; these formidable requirements make the field challenging to master.